caarlosdamian/Drag-And-Drop/README.md

-# Getting Started with Create React App
+# Drag and Drop

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was to try rge react-dnd drag and drop fuction

 ## Available Scripts